Membership Service Provider (MSP)¶

 An intermediate CA may represent a different subdivision of the organization (like

 ORG1), or the organization itself (as may be the case if a commercial CA is leveraged for the organization’s identity management).
 In the latter case intermediate CAs can be used to represent organization subdivisions.
 Here you may find more information on best practices for MSP configuration.
 Notice, that it is possible to have a functioning network that does not have an Intermediate CA, in which case this folder would be empty.

 Like the Root CA folder, this folder defines the CAs from which certificates must be issued to be considered members of the organization.

-Administrators: This folder contains a list of identities that define the actors who have the role of administrators for this organization.
-For the standard MSP type, there should be one or more X.509 certificates in this list.
+admincerts (Deprecated from Fabric v1.4.3 and higher): This folder contains a list of identities that define the actors who have the role of administrators for this organization.
+In general, there should be one or more X.509 certificates in this list.

-It’s worth noting that just because an actor has the role of an administrator it doesn’t mean that they can administer particular resources!
+And as a reminder, for Channel MSPs, just because an actor has the role of an administrator it doesn’t mean that they can administer particular resources.
 The actual power a given identity has with respect to administering the system is determined by the policies that manage system resources.
 For example, a channel policy might specify that

 ORG1-MANUFACTURINGadministrators have the rights to add new organizations to the channel, whereas the